Skip to main content

 • Use Trigger On-demand only

-• Use specific actions and script file “kf-agilesec-undeploy-sensor-windows” for true branch of check Windows platform condition
+• Use specific actions and script file kf-agilesec-undeploy-sensor-windows for the true branch of the check Windows platformcondition.

 image-20260105-080724.png